 Overview In the introduction, the participants share their preconceptions about differentiation and relate these preconceptions to Carol Ann Tomlinson's statements about differentiation.
 Then, the group reviews Stages One, Two, and Three of the Standards-Based Education Process and examines the importance of differentiation in this process.
 Objectives Define differentiation and explain the importance of differentiation in the standards-based education process.
 Explain key elements in planning for differentiation.
-Activities Four Corners Calvin's Day at School Task: Grade 3 Unit 6- We're Having a Party!
-Materials Overhead projector or computer and LCD projector Transparencies or PowerPoint presentation Participant's Guide Blank circle Venn diagram
+Activities Four Corners Calvin's Day at School "The Logical Exercise" Unit 4 Task Materials Overhead projector or computer and LCD projector Transparencies or PowerPoint presentation Participant's Guide Blank circle Venn diagram